PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 > does: Moves you into a different folder
 > usage: `cd myRandomFolder`
 > tips:
->   `cd ..` to go into your "parent folder".
+>   `cd ..` move up into your "parent folder" (out of the folder you are inside of)

 `ls`
-> stands for: "list" as in "list everything and show me"
+> stands for: "list" as in "list everything and show it to me"
 > does: Lists all the files and folders in yur current Directory (aka current folder)

 These commands should work on any Linux or MacOS *command line interface* (aka shell).
-By default the Mac shell app is called "Terminal", but you can use an alternative terminal app.
+By default the Mac shell app is called "Terminal", but you can use any shell app.
 On Linux there are different ones (I think? pull request to correct?).
+If you are using Linux I assume you already know how to use a shell.

-(Although, these commands will not work on Windows since Windows has its own set of commands.
-Window's default \ command line interface app is called "Command Prompt").
+These commands will not work on Windows since Windows has its own set of commands.
+Window's default command line interface app is called "Command Prompt".

-Lets make a folder.
+Lets make a folder using `mkdir`.
 Type in `mkdir NewProject`.
 This will make a folder called "NewProject", type `ls` (and hit enter) to see a a list of files and folders inside of your current folder.
 You should see

 ```
 ~/Hello-C$ ls